Part II

 Archetypes as Keys to the Firmament

-Within the Entangled Firmament, archetypes serve as resonant patterns—bridges between personal experience and cosmic principles.
+Building on their introduction in Part I, archetypes within the Entangled Firmament serve as resonant patterns—bridges between personal experience and cosmic principles.
 They offer practical entry points into the framework’s deeper currents, illuminating how symbolic forces shape our path of transformation.

 The Dragon embodies the mastery of paradox, dancing between opposites while carrying our fundamental questions as sacred fire rather than burdens to solve.
 More than a metaphor, the Dragon is the embodied paradox itself—moving between fire and stillness, chaos and clarity.
 It does not resolve the tension between opposites but tends it, holding sacred the unanswerable questions that shape us.